Atopsxv/Learn-Tech/README.md

 ### Information
 - Windows vs Linux?
 Of course Linux is better thats not even a debate.
 Windows sucks for performance but has good compatibility for programs that linux dose not support.
 Linux supports almost anything hardware based because of how lightweight it is.
 Thats one of the beauty's about linux + Linux has some programs that windows dose not support.
 (Windows is fat) but if ur games support linux look more into it.
+Consider your needs and explore both.
+I personally use both, appreciating the strengths of both of them.
 I use both Windows & Linux thats just my opinion about both.

 ### Useful stuff that helped me
 - [Useful projects, links & guides etc](sources&guides-etc.md).